nachocaru/xaprb.com/content/blog/2006-12-15-advanced-mysql-user-variable-techniques.md

    coalesce(@num := if(@type = type, @num + 1, 1)) as row_number
 ...</pre>

-It doesn&#8217;t work.
+It doesn't work.
 Why not?
-Because the `COALESCE` itself isn&#8217;t evaluated until the rows are generated.
+Because the `COALESCE` itself isn't evaluated until the rows are generated.
 So much for that idea.

 What about a scalar subquery, then?